 This alternative has become popular because of the proliferation of cheap electric generators from Asia mostly China.
-The Tiger generator seems to be everywhere and is a very popular low power electric power generator brand (less than 1 000w) in Nigeria.
+The Tiger generator seems to be the brand that democratized the ownership of generators in Nigeria.
+It was everywhere then and was a very popular low power electric power generator brand (less than 2000W) in Nigeria.
+The likes of Elepaq, TigMax, Sumec Firman, Senwei, etc have now taken over the market segment.

 Elemax, Honda, Thermocool, Elepaq, Lutian, Sumec Firman, and Hyundai brands of electricity generators are also very popular in Nigeria for low power applications for homes and small businesses.

-For medium and high power applications as required by industries and large commercial enterprises, petrol and diesel generators like Cummins, and Perkins are very popular.
+For medium and high power applications as required by industries and large commercial enterprises, petrol and diesel generators like Perkins and Cummins are very popular.

 Need more info about Generators?